 Prior to starting to work for the Open University, I have taught English language in Brazil, France and Vietnam and in the UK.
 I speak fluent Portuguese and have, on occasions, been mistaken for being a Brazilian - especially when I open my mouth in Portuguese!
 My wife is originally from Belo Horizonte in Brazil and we have a son and a grandson.
 On returning from Brazil to the UK in 1990, I did my MA in Applied Linguistics (L2 teaching) at the University of Reading, and worked for 3 years at a private EFL school in Oxford, followed by 3 years as Curriculum Manager, EFL, ESOL and Modern Languages at Reading College.
 From 1997, I was Principal Lecturer for English Language Teaching (ELT) at the then-Leeds Metropolitan University, before leaving there and starting to work as a Staff Tutor in the then-Faculty of Education and Language Studies in the Open University in 2007, based first in Scotland for 6 months and then in Manchester, up to 2016.
 I started as an Associate Lecturer with the Open University in 2005, and was a student on the Masters in Education (Management) from 1991 to 1994 ... so I do have a long-ish - and strong - connection with the Open University!

-I now work very closely with the Education Studies (Primary) team and the Early Childhood team, working as Faculty Lead in our ECYS Student Support Team (SST) for this sub-team within the School of Education, Childhood, Youth and Sport (ECYS) in the now Faculty of Wellbeing, Education and Language Studies.
-I am also Faculty Lead for Postgraduate Education provision in the School, covering both the Masters in Education and the Masters in Childhood and Youth, and in these Lead roles, I liaise with Programme teams as needed on a regular basis.
+I am now the Lead Staff Tutor for the Education Studies (Primary) team and the Early Childhood team, working closely with our ECYS Student Support Team (SST) for these programmes within the School of Education, Childhood, Youth and Sport (ECYS) in the now Faculty of Wellbeing, Education and Language Studies (WELS).

 Since 2016, OU modules have been organised into 'clusters' and each cluster on big modules is managed by a Staff Tutor in the ECYS School - in this context, I am Lead Cluster Manager for the large Level 1 module, E103: Learning and teaching in the Primary Years, working with a team of other Staff Tutors in managing tuition delivery and the Associate Lecturer team on this module.
 I am also a Cluster Manager on the Early Childhood Level 1 module, E110: Young children's play and creativity.